ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 > **You also somehow made the Anakin/Padme romance less awkward so well done**.
 I also appreciated how many callbacks in the dialog were preserved in the new cut.

-> **Overall this was fantastic!** I will definitely be rewatching it in the future and hope to show friends that have never seen the prequels before and hear their take on it.
-Also I loved the Marvel-esque mid credits scene for the kids.
+> **Overall this was fantastic!** I will definitely be rewatching it in the future and hope to show friends that have never seen the prequels before and hear their take on it. **Also I loved the Marvel-esque mid credits scene for the kids**.
 Great work and thanks again for sharing.

 ####Didn't Like:
 > My one criticism would be that (especially in the first half) **a lot of moments didn't feel like they had a chance to land**.
 We would see a scene and then immediately transition to something else without a moment for breath.